SimchaTeich/Microcorruption/17 - Chernobyl/README.md

 <img src="./17.12.png"></img>
 * `3e44` - 0x443e, return value from `run` back to `main`.
+* address of this return value is 0x43f6

 In the code itself there is no visible option to open the door.<br />
 And so we would like to implant a code and jump to it..<br />